MewoLab/AquaDX/docs/chu3-national-matching.md

 ## Pre-requisites

 - Play the normal game at least once so that you have a profile on the server.
+- NAT Type must not be Symmetric ([Check here](https://www.checkmynat.com/))
+- Your firewall must be turned off (or [add a rule that allows chusanApp](#firewall-rules))

 ## Setting Up

 ![](chu3-matching.png)

 1. Go to the AquaNet website and set your matching server to "Yukiotoko"
+   (To go to the settings page, click on the gear icon in the top right corner of your profile, switch to chuni tab, scroll down, click "Select Matching Server")
 2. Make sure you use [Dniel97's open-source segatools](https://gitea.tendokyu.moe/Dniel97/SEGAguide/wiki/SDHD)
    If you're using fufubot segatools, please override it with Dniel97's version (don't forget to update `segatools.ini`).
 3. Patch your `chusanApp.exe` using [Two-Torial's open-source patcher](https://patcher.two-torial.xyz/)